 Participation in these groups requires an initial meeting with the group facilitator(s), usually 30 to 45 minutes.
 To schedule this meeting or to ask questions, contact the Counseling Center at 724-357-2621, stop by G31 Suites on Maple East, e-mail the group leaders (see below), or contact Karen Lemasters at firstname.lastname@example.org.
 All groups have openings at the start of the semester, but will close to new members after the first group meeting.

-support-oriented group for students navigating the unique challenges of
+group for students navigating the unique challenges of being in graduate

-graduate school.
-Topics of discussion may include adjustment to grad school,
+school.
+Topics of discussion may include: adjustment to grad school, balancing school and

-the stress of a thesis or dissertation, student/faculty relationships and
+personal life, career anxieties, coping with the stress of a thesis or dissertation,

 group for female IUP students to discuss topics such as academics,